ngenworks/process.ngenworks.com/docs/source/glossary.rst

 nGeneer
 -------

 * What we call any core team member at nGen Works.
-Team members have specific commitments to projects and to nGen Works are able to work on internal projects and help guide where nGen will go next.
+Team members with specific commitments to projects and to nGen Works are able to work on internal projects and help guide where nGen will go next.
 They get first dibs on all incoming projects and one core team member must be on every project.

 ------------
 Friendgeneer